ga4gh/vrs/docs/source/appendices/future_plans.rst

    id, :ref:`Id`, optional, Variation Id; must be unique within document type, :ref:`string`, required, Variation type; must be set to 'Haplotype' location, :ref:`Location`, required, Where Haplotype is located completeness, :ref:`enum`, required, Declaration of completeness of the Haplotype definition.
-Values are: UNKNOWN: Other in-phase Alleles may exist, PARTIAL: Other in-phase Alleles exist but are unspecified, COMPLETE: The Haplotype declares a complete set of Alleles. allele_ids, :ref:`Id[]`, required, List of Alleles that comprise this Haplotype
+Values are: **UNKNOWN**: Other in-phase Alleles may exist. **PARTIAL**: Other in-phase Alleles exist but are unspecified. **COMPLETE**: The Haplotype declares a complete set of Alleles. allele_ids, :ref:`Id[]`, required, List of Alleles that comprise this Haplotype

 **Implementation guidance**